Competitive

 Conduct Rules

-Competitive Mafia strictly regulates behavior:
+Competitive Werewolf strictly regulates behavior:

 - Hands on the table.
 You may not hide your hands, gesture, or touch your face during another player's speech.